The Moon and More: Allusions to other books

 Clyde is a semi important character in the book Along for the Ride.
 He owns the bike shop and the laundromat mentioned in the novel.

 Auden is the main character in Along for the Ride.
 She and her stepmother Heidi were at Clementine's (Heidi's shop) where Daisy works.
 Before they got there they also ran into Maggie from the same book (Along for the Ride) – the one Daisy tried to give the flyer to.

 Spinnerbait from This Lullaby is playing a gig while Emaline is on a date with Theo.

 Wes and Burt from The Truth About Forever are mentioned as cousins with Luke.

 "Gerts" bracelets from What Happened to Goodbye are worn by several characters.

+Esther from Along For the Ride is the film student who Ivy hires to film the art exhibition.

+Benji and his parents briefly stay at the Poseidon, where McLean retreats to in What Happened to Goodbye.